prabhatpathania/langchain_py/README.md

 4. Run individual examples:
 `Use command "streamlit run .\<file_path>" to run different examples`

+# Features
+1. Translate and Learn texts in Dutch
+2. Use Sequential Chain to know some interesting facts about your favorite celebrity
+3. Use OpenAI LLM to generate prompts based on a CSV file data (example: sales order data)

+# References
-More about LangChain: https://python.langchain.com/docs/get_started/introduction

-More about Streamlit: https://streamlit.io/
+More about LangChain: https://python.langchain.com/docs/get_started/introduction More about Streamlit: https://streamlit.io/